aloz/esl2http/README.md

 On Docker image creation the default HTTP handlers are inserted to the `http_post_handlers` table by the SQL script (see below)
 During the microservice is working you can insert any HTTP handlers into the `http_post_handlers` table, and the unsent events will be posted ASAP.

 `A HACK:` ptsv2.com is a nice service to test HTTP posts, but has an undocummented limitation to the receiving length of data and returns InternalServerError if to test to post events there.
-According I've no control to there, I have a hardcode into the code:
+According I've no control to there, I did a hardcode into the code:

 ```
 // A hack to avoid Internal Server Error on the test environment.